Kongolo, Tanganyika: Namesakes

-There are plenty of other towns in Congo with the same name.
+There are other towns in Congo with the same name.

 Transport

-Kongolo is served by a railway station on the national system, which bridges the Lualaba river at this point via the Kongolo Bridge.
-The city lies across the river from Regional Road 631 (R631), linking Kayuyu, Lubao, Kabalo, Kongolo and Nyunzu; and is also on the (much smaller) Regional Road 632 (R632).
+Kongolo is served by a railway station on the national system, which bridges the Lualaba River at this point via the Kongolo Bridge.
+The city lies across the river from Regional Road 631 (R631), linking to Mbulula, Kayuyu, Lubao, Kabalo, and Nyunzu; and is also on the (much smaller) Regional Road 632 (R632).